theKashey/recondition/README.md

 </LatestSource>
 ```

++ there is `GhostValue` component, which does the same for a single value.

 4. Catcher - Error Boundary based promise collector (~Suspense, experimental)
 `Thrower` - Error trigger.
 Also could provides throw-as-children prop, to give you API to throw react-catchable messages.